Tax Increment Financing District for the Briergate Business District

 Discussions of a TIF District for the Briergate Business District

-In 2016, representatives of the City met with North Shore School District 112, Highland Park High School District 113, and the Park District of Highland Park to share the City’s interest in proceeding with a feasibility study and potential redevelopment of Briergate Business District.
-In addition, when surveyed by staff, major property owners in the Briergate Business District responded favorably to the possible creation of a TIF to fund improvements and induce private development and investment.
+In 2016, representatives of the City met with North Shore School District 112, Highland Park High School District 113, and the Park District of Highland Park to discuss the City’s interest in proceeding with a feasibility study and potential redevelopment of the Briergate Business District.
+In addition, major property owners in the Briergate Business District responded favorably to the possible creation of a TIF to fund improvements and induce private development and investment.

 TIF Feasibility Study and Redevelopment Plan for the Briergate Business District

 To designate a redevelopment project area (TIF district) under the Illinois Tax Increment Allocation Redevelopment Act (“Act’), a study is required to establish that the area meets certain statutory eligibility factors.

 In July 2016, the City of Highland Park issued a Request for Proposals (RFP) from qualified consultants for a Tax Increment Financing (TIF) Feasibility Study and Redevelopment Plan for the Briergate Business District.

 - Recommendation and refinement of the TIF District boundaries

 - Redevelopment potential assessment